aerospike/act/README.md

 ### Fields that you will Rarely or Never Change:

+**service-threads**
+Total number of service threads on which requests are generated and pushed to transaction queues.
+Default is number of cores, detected by ACT at runtime.

 **num-queues**
 Total number of transaction queues.
 Default is number of cores, detected by ACT at runtime.